Home › | Jane Austen › | Austen Chat Podcast › | Austen Chat: Episode 13

 Show Notes and Links

-Many thanks to Katie, Marissa, and Claudia for appearing as a guest on Austen Chat!
+Many thanks to Katie, Marissa, and Claudia for appearing as guests on Austen Chat!
 You can learn more about the Jane Austen July challenge on their YouTube channels.

 Other Links Mentioned in this Episode: